dspitzle/XML_Brute_Old/README.md

 ## Setup

-### Storage folder
+### Storage Subfolder
-Permissions must be set on the Storage folder to allow write access, as the script must be able to add both imported XML files and newly created database files to its subfolders
+The `IUSR` user account must be granted write access permission to the `storage` subfolder, as the script must be able to add both imported XML files and newly created database files to its subfolders.

 ### MS Access ODBC Drivers
 At the moment XML Brute is limited to producing MS Access 2010 .accdb database files as output.
 This requires that the appropriate ODBC